Tyus Jones NBA Preview vs. the Bucks

-Tyus Jones could make a big impact for the Washington Wizards on Monday at 7:00 PM ET, versus the Milwaukee Bucks.
+Tyus Jones will take the court for the Washington Wizards on Friday at 8:00 PM ET, against the Milwaukee Bucks.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-With prop bets available for Jones, let's break down some stats and trends to help you find good wagers.
+Below, we break down Jones' stats and trends to help you pick out the most appealing prop bets.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.